Finding New Skilled Workers and Employee Retention Has Never Been More Critical, Especially in Manufacturing

 Organizations also need to realize that recruiting is not simply a function of HR, and direct supervisors and managers need to be just as much a part of the hiring process as anyone else.

-A crucial strategy for employee retention involves better training.
+A crucial strategy for employee retention is investing in their training and development, especially as they move up in your organization.
 According to ClearCompany, 68% of employees say that training and development are an organization’s most important policies.
-Investing in better training will not only help organizations to retain employees longer, but it can also impact your bottom line.
+Investing in better training will help organizations retain employees longer, but it can also impact your bottom line.
 Huffington Post found that companies that invested in training had 24% higher profit margins.

 If an employee is underperforming, before an organization just gets rid of them, they should consider if the employee is a better fit for another position.
 When a new employee is hired, managers should do everything possible to keep that person in the organization.

-This doesn’t mean you shouldn’t address performance issues.
-But it’s much better to turn an underperformer into a performer than it is to give up on them.
-Before you fire an employee, ask yourself if you have done everything possible to help them succeed.
+This directive doesn’t mean you shouldn’t address performance issues.
+But it’s much better to turn an underperformer into a performer than to give up on them.
+So before you fire an employee, ask yourself if you have done everything possible to help them succeed.

 Employees don’t want to feel like they are just another cog in the wheel, another number.
 A 2017 study from Office Team found that 66% of employees will quit if they don’t feel appreciated.
-This number increases among millennials.
+This number increases among millennials, who actively seek employment with organizations with healthy workplace cultures that make them feel connected and valued.

 If you want to retain an employee, it’s crucial that you make them feel valued and appreciated.
 It doesn’t even take much to do this.
 Simply saying thank you or acknowledging their hard work goes a long way.
-It’s important to recognize and reward employees.
+Therefore, it’s essential to recognize and reward employees.

 You don’t want to have a mindset of “If this person doesn’t work out, I’ll just hire someone better.”
-Think of your employees as valuable team members, not just replaceable labor.
+Instead, think of your employees as valuable team members, not just replaceable labor.
+Simply put, if you don’t value employees, they will leave.

 4. Do More to Attract and Retain Millennials